"The Purpose of Getting Lost: A Story of Finding Myself" - Coming soon!

 Before I left Japan, I bought a sake set in the same deep red of that lacquered box.
 It was a reminder to say yes: to food, to strangers, to a culture that was not mine but embraced me when I opened myself to it.
 The set came back with me, but the souvenir I valued most was the bravery I took with me from that table.
 Evidence that new doesn’t always mean mountains to climb or oceans to swim.
 Sometimes it’s the first bite.

-• Barcelona was the third of ten stops on my 50th birthday trip.
-I’d only been gone for a week, but I was already tired.
-The forecast called for days in the 90s, and heat had never been my friend.
-I wanted to make the most of my time there, but I wasn’t sure I had the stamina for it.
+Barcelona was the third of ten cities on my 50th birthday trip.
+I had only been away for a week, but I was already exhausted.
+Forecasters were already predicting days in the 90s, and heat had never been my ally.
+I wanted to see and do so much, but wasn’t sure I had the energy for it.

-On my first day there, I came up with a plan: go out early, beat the heat, and see La Sagrada Familia.
-Everyone said it was spectacular, the one place not to miss.
-But somehow, I couldn’t find it.
-I walked in circles, passing other churches and the same avenues again and again, frustration settling in with every turn.
+On my first day in the city, I devised a plan: get out early, beat the heat, see La Sagrada Familia.
+Everybody said it was spectacular, a must see.
+But somehow, I just couldn’t find it.
+I walked in circles, past other churches and same avenues over and over, frustration growing with every wrong turn.

-These pictures are the souvenirs I picked up that day while wandering the alleyways.
-They are a reminder not just of the cathedral itself, but of the lesson I carry from it: belonging isn’t always about arriving where you planned.
-Sometimes it’s about pausing long enough to notice where you’ve already landed—and finding beauty right there.
+These photos are the souvenirs I collected as I wandered that city’s alleyways.
+They are a reminder not just of the cathedral itself, but of the lesson I carry from it: Belonging isn’t always about arriving.
+Sometimes, it’s about stopping long enough to notice where you’ve already landed – and seeing beauty there.